Happy 13th (or 14th) Birthday to Jay

 Then it was party time.
 Jay turned 13 – or 14.
 We thought all along he was

 We have run into that before.
 People in the villages often don’t register births until later and many don’t know their birthdate.
 When they fill out the paperwork for their ID cards, they just pick a date and guess on their age.
 We had Danny for many months before we were able to track down his birthday and age.

 I need to be more careful with my penmanship when I order a cake.
 They wrote “Happy Birthday Say” instead of “Happy Birthday Jay.”

 I had the family picture printed the next day.
 It won’t win any photography prizes and Preston would not smile for any of the pics.
-It’s a cultural thing here.
-People don’t smile for pictures.
-We tried to explain that the pictures were for the people in America who would think a somber face meant something was wrong.
-No good.
-No smile.

 However, we decided to be content with nine out of ten smiling faces.
 The one we chose was better than the others, anyway.
 It was really tough to get all the people looking at the camera at the same time.

 We plan to include them in the Thanksgiving cards the kids and I made for our supporting churches.
 Please let us know if your church does not get one.
 Last year many were lost in the mail and several came back.
 Some of them didn’t arrive until after the new year.
 We are trying to avoid that problem by sending them all in a package to America.
 Our pastor volunteered to mail them out from Mississippi.
 Of course, if the box gets lost, that means no one gets a card, but that thought is too dreadful to dwell on.
 The kids and I spent days on the cards.
 Losing them all would be catastrophic.